dennisproppe/deeplearning_cookbook/README.md

 ## Structure

-This cookbook is structured into many lessons.
+This cookbook is structured into different lessons.
 They just follow my personal progress.

 ### Lesson 0: Simple neural network from scratch